Advanced SwiftUI TextField: Formatting and Validation

 .foregroundColor(number < 100 ? .red : .primary)

-The above code will set the text color to red when the entered number is less than 100.
+The code above sets the text display color to red when the entered number is less than 100.

-Before using the above approach for actual programming, we need to consider a few other issues:
+Before using the above ideas for actual programming, we also need to consider several other issues:

 Localization

-The demo code provided in this article (https://github.com/fatbobman/TextFieldFomatAndValidateDemo) implements real-time processing for two types of data: Int and Double.
-Although these two types are mainly numeric, localization issues still need to be considered when processing them.
+The Demo Code provided in this article implements real-time processing for Int and Double types.
+Although these two types are basically dominated by numbers, localization issues still need to be noted during processing.

-For different regions, the decimal point and grouping separator for numbers may be different, for example:
+For numbers in different regions, their decimal points and group separators may be different, for example:

 1,000,000.012 // Most regions